YimMenu-Lua/TokyoDrift/README.md

  - Simply makes your vehicle's radio sound louder from the outside.
 You will only notice a difference when you stand next to your car while the radio is on.

 #### Pops & Bangs:
  - Adds a crackle tune to your vehicle.
 Whenever you let go of the accelerator at high RPM, your exhaust will start backfiring and popping, [similar to this](https://www.youtube.com/watch?v=Kn7rdsFjtok).

-When this option is enabled, another checkbox will appear allowing you to make your pops sound much louder (like gunshots).
+   When this option is enabled, another checkbox will appear allowing you to make your pops sound much louder (like gunshots). [**In-game example**](https://github.com/user-attachments/assets/75b99421-bc4c-4907-998b-ede9279f3196).

 #### High Beams On Horn:
  - Flash your high beams whenever you use your horn.